Igglybuff/awesome-piracy/readme.md

 - [plex-sync](https://github.com/jacobwgillespie/plex-sync) A simple command-line utility to synchronize watched/seen status between different Plex Media Servers.
 - [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide an m3u8 playlist)
 - [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) Uses the metadata held in the PlexMediaServer to tag media files
-- [PlexEmail](https://github.com/jakewaldron/PlexEmail) This script aggregates all new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
+- [PlexEmail](https://github.com/jakewaldron/PlexEmail) This script aggregates all-new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
 - [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex
 - [PlexAuth](https://github.com/hjone72/PlexAuth) Plex based authentication using PHP
 - [Phlex](https://github.com/d8ahazard/Phlex) A super-sexy voice interface for the Plex HTPC